-The USC Foundation has developed the One Day Seminar/Webinar to offer backflow prevention assembly testers and cross-connection control program specialists an opportunity to be refreshed on current field test procedures and cross-connection control topics.
+The USC Foundation has developed the Seminar/Webinar series to offer backflow prevention assembly testers and cross-connection control program specialists an opportunity to be refreshed on current field test procedures and cross-connection control topics.
 Furthermore, all attendees will be eligible for continuing education units (CEU’s).

-Attending the One Day Seminar/Webinar may also help fulfill a student’s requirements for CEU’s.
+Attending the a Seminar/Webinar may also help fulfill a student’s requirements for CEU’s.
 Many attendees who attend a USC Foundation training course follow it up by taking a certification exam from a local health/water department or from a national organization.
 Many of these certification organizations require that the student complete a number of contact hours to maintain their certification year after year.
-As mentioned above, attendees at the One Day Seminar/Webinar will be eligible for CEU's and which vary from 0.3 to 0.6 CEUs, which is equivalent to 3 to 6 contact hours.
+As mentioned above, attendees at a Seminar/Webinar will be eligible for CEU's and which vary from 0.3 to 0.6 CEUs, which is equivalent to 3 to 6 contact hours.

 Using the service GoToWebinar the Foundation makes available its seminars to anyone with a Internet connection and a computer or mobile device.